 WHAT DOES THE INSURANCE INDUSTRY HAVE TO DO WITH CLIMATE CHANGE?

 You can’t drive a car or buy a house without insurance.
-Likewise, without insurance, energy companies cannot build or operate destructive fossil fuel projects like the Keystone XL pipeline, coal-fired power plants, oil drilling in the Arctic, or liquid natural gas export facilities and pipelines.
+Likewise, without insurance, energy companies cannot build or operate destructive fossil fuel projects like the Keystone XL pipeline, coal-fired power plants, oil drilling in the Arctic, or gas export facilities and pipelines.

 HOW INSURERS PROP UP FOSSIL FUELS